 ‘I See Three Birds Flying‘ is the majestic and arresting sixth album from Adrian Crowley.
 Co-produced with long standing studio comrade, Stephen Shannon, it heralds a new found confidence for the Irishman as he delivers a deeply contemplative, impossibly rich addition to an already impressive body of work.

 A homage to the cult American song-writer Daniel Johnston, ‘My Yoke Is Heavy’ finds James Yorkston (who previously worked with us on ‘Ballads of the Book’) and Adrian interpreting a selection of Johnston’s catalogue.
 With that material sitting so snugly between merriment and melancholy, it’s hard to think of a more appropriate duo than our very own Galway balladeer and Fife’s inestimably lyrical troubadour.

 Adrian’s seventh studio album ‘Some Blue Morning’ was released in 2014, garnering even more accolades and comparisons to some very illustrious troubadours indeed.
-With the release of his fourth Chemikal album (and eighth overall) ‘Dark Eyed Messenger’ slated for October 2017, Adrian seems to be picking up quite the head of steam…we couldn’t be more grateful.
+With the release of his fourth Chemikal album (and eighth overall) ‘Dark Eyed Messenger’ was released in October 2017, Adrian seems to be picking up quite the head of steam…we couldn’t be more grateful.